02infi/DCP/README.md

-# DCP, a method to predict transcriptomic cell states in early development
+# Deep cell predictor (DCP), a deep
+learning approach that explicitly models changes in transcriptional variance using a combination of variational autoencoders and normalizing flows